Illyrian warfare: Gallic invasions

 From the 4th century BC, Celtic groups pushed into the Carpathian region and the Danube basin, coinciding with their movement into Italy.
 According to legend, 300,000 Celts moved into Italy and Illyria.
 By the 3rd century, the native inhabitants of Pannonia were almost completely Celticized.
 The Illyrians had been waging war against the Greeks, leaving their western flank weak.
 Whilst Alexander ruled Greece, the Celts dared not to push south near Greece.
 Therefore, early Celtic expeditions were concentrated against Illyrian tribes.

-We have little information about the affairs in the Illyrian hinterland, but we do know that the first Balkan tribe to be defeated by the Celts was the Autariatae, who during the 4th century had enjoyed a hegemony over much of the central Balkans, centred on the Morava valley.
+We have little information about the affairs in the Illyrian hinterland, but we do know that the first Balkan tribe to be defeated by the Celts was the Autariatae, who, during the 4th century, had enjoyed a hegemony over much of the central Balkans, centred on the Morava valley.
 An interesting account of cunning Celtic tactics is revealed in their attacks on the Ardiaei.
-In 310 BC, Celtic general Molistomos attacked deep into Illyrian territory, subduing the Dardanians and the Paeonians.
+In 310 BC, the Celtic general Molistomos attacked deep into Illyrian territory, subduing the Dardanians and the Paeonians.

-In 280 BC they moved in three directions: toward Macedonia and Illyria, toward Greece, and toward Thrace.
-The main army according to Diodorus, of 150,000-foot soldiers equipped with great shields and 10,000 horsemen was followed by 2,000 wagons transporting food and equipment.
+In 280 BC, they moved in three directions: toward Macedonia and Illyria, toward Greece, and toward Thrace.
+According to Diodorus, the main army of 150,000-foot soldiers equipped with great shields and 10,000 horsemen was followed by 2,000 wagons transporting food and equipment.
 All the states of the Balkans at this time looked at this movement with apprehension.
 Ptolemy, the king of Macedonia, took the news of the Gauls casually.
-He looked down with derision on the proposal of the king of the Dardanians possibly Monunius who sent delegates to say that they could offer 20,000 warriors to assist him.
+He looked down with derision on the proposal of the king of the Dardanians (possibly Monunius), who sent delegates to say that they could offer 20,000 warriors to assist him.
 In an insulting manner, he said that the work was for the Macedonians to do.
 When the king of the Dardanians was told of this, he replied that the soon glorious Macedonian kingdom would fall because of the immaturity of a youth.
 And so it happened, for in the battle that took place a few days later in Macedonia, the Macedonian army was routed and Ptolemy was wounded and taken prisoner.
-After continuing south and raiding the Delphi the Gallic army decided to return up north to their homeland but were all wiped out by the Dardanians, through which they had to pass.
+After continuing south and raiding Delphi, the Gallic army decided to return up north to their homeland but were all wiped out by the Dardanians, through which they had to pass.